CibyL1226/cse15l-lab-reports/Lab_report_3.md

 ## Second Method

-Another way to use incorporate the `grep` command is to use the `-r` command after `grep` to search for a string from all the files in a directory recursively:
+Another way to use incorporate the `grep` command is to use the `-r` command after `grep` to search for a string from all the files in a directory recursively.
+(Found on ChatGPT)

 **First example** looks for the string "takeoff" from every files in the same `911report` directory and return them.